 4. Place strainer into the second medium bowl, and juice raspberries by squeezing raspberries in hands to extract juice.

-5. Add raspberry juice and oil to yolks, and whisk until smooth.
-Add optional red food coloring if desired for a pink-red cake.
+5. Add raspberry juice to optional red food coloring, if a pink-red cake is desired.

-7. Add cream of tartar to egg whites.
+6. Add cream of tartar to aquafaba.
 With the second very clean whisk, whip to soft peaks.

-7. Slowly add 2 Tbsp sugar to whites, and whip just to stiff peaks.
-(DO NOT OVER WHISK WHITES to ensure ease in mixing whites with batter.)
+7. Slowly add 2 Tbsp sugar to aquafaba, and whip just to stiff peaks.

-9. Gently fold remaining whites into batter with rubber spatula until well combined.
+9. Gently fold remaining whipped aquafaba into batter with rubber spatula until well combined.